-#2.
-Forest RV River Flagstaff Tent Campers
+2. Forest RV River Flagstaff Tent Campers

 Flagstaff, a division of Forest River RV has a line of tent camping trailers that are great looking and affordable.
 We like the interior color palette of these tent campers.
-We find the earth tones grays and brown to be easy on the eyes.

 Since it employs a canvas tent you should check out what it takes to clean and maintain a pop up canvas tent.